Synthetixio/SIPs/SCCP/sccp-TBA.md

 <!--A short (~200 word) description of the variable change proposed.-->

 As per [sip-56](https://github.com/Synthetixio/SIPs/blob/master/SIPS/sip-56.md) each synth can now have its own fee levels.
-This SCCP suggest to raise the fees on sXAG and sXAU to 100 bp.
+This SCCP suggests to raise the fees on sXAG and sXAU to 100 bp.

 ## Motivation